cchitsiang/awesome-stars/topics.md

 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to p
-- [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
-Dataplane is written in Golang with a React front end
 - [EsperoTech/yaade](https://github.com/EsperoTech/yaade) - Yaade is an open-source, self-hosted, collaborative API development environment.
 - [dagger/dagger](https://github.com/dagger/dagger) - A programmable CI/CD engine that runs your pipelines in containers
 - [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing and converting remote images